apache/linkis-website/docs/architecture/computation_governance_services/engine/engine_conn.md

 linkis-engineconn-common engine connector common module
 --------------------------------------------

 Define the most basic entity classes and interfaces in the engine connector.
-EngineConn is used to create a connection session Session for the underlying computing storage engine, which contains the session information between the engine and the specific cluster, and is the client that communicates with the specific engine.
+EngineConn is used to create a connection session for the underlying computing storage engine, which contains the session information between the engine and the specific cluster, and is the client that communicates with the specific engine.

 | Core Service           | Core function                                                             |
 |-----------------------|----------------------------------------------------------------------|